A Minority Of One : 6 / 9

 “Not so fast,” Simon replied.
 “Not so bloody fast.
 I’m beginning to think this whole business sounded much better in my head.
 You’re not the right person anyway.
 You're not the person I thought you were.”
 He scoffed and shook his head.

 “It’s so disappointing.
 You are such a disappointment.
 I expected a partner in crime — or at least an accomplice.
-Instead I found a thirteen-year-old girl.
-That’s all you are now: a pathetic little girl, with a cop for a father and a would-be suicide for a mother.”
+Instead I found an empty-headed thirteen-year-old girl.
+That’s all you are now: a pathetic little child, with a cop for a father and a would-be suicide for a mother.”
 He dropped his half-full bottle on the lawn.
 It landed with a soft thud! in the uncut grass.
 “Right, then!
 Off you go, you little brat!
 Run off to your policeman-daddy and your tragically-morose mummy!
 Grow up to be another gray old cow!
 See if I care!”
 He let go of my arm with an angry toss.
 I couldn’t help but stop to rub the raw red ring he’d left on my forearm.
 Then I bolted — back to the alley, where I retrieved my bike.
 I clumsily climbed aboard, shot home like a flaming arrow, and ran inside.

 The feds met us in the Target parking lot, across from the Cheesecake Factory.
 The location was Ken’s idea.